Skip to content

 Bond patterns describe how bricks overlap.
 Running bond (offset by half) is the most common.
 Stack bond (no offset) is weaker and usually requires reinforcement.
 Flemish bond alternates headers and stretchers for a decorative look.

 Brick, block and mortar quantities are indicative.
-Precise values depend on unit format, joint type, waste, workmanship and the selected system.
-For load-bearing masonry, retaining walls and other work requiring structural design, always involve a qualified professional.
+Precise values depend on unit format, joint type, wastage, workmanship and the selected system — confirm with your supplier.
+Mortar mix design, cavity tie spacing and movement joint location must follow the manufacturer's system guidance for your specific block or brick type.
+For load-bearing masonry, retaining walls or any work requiring a building permit, always involve a qualified structural engineer.
 Last reviewed: May 2026